pratikunterwegs/klepto-move-evol/README.md

 ## Workflow: Replicating Basic Results

 **Warning**: This is a relatively advanced computational study.
 Replicating it requires many interacting components.
 Please do _not_ expect it to work out of the box.
-A small amount of shell scripting in the terminal is required, or at least, useful.
+A small amount of shell scripting in the terminal is required.

 A brief description of this workflow is: